Priyasunil26/Kubernetes-Document/deploying-on-gke-using-kubectl.md

     ```bash
     kubectl edit cm ingress-nginx-controller -n ingress-nginx

 13. Again apply the step 11.
-Please wait for some time until the Bold BI On-Premise application is deployed to your Microsoft AKS cluster.
+Please wait for some time until the Bold BI application is deployed to your Microsoft GKE cluster.

 14. Use the following command to get the pods status.
     ```bash